marapper/ph-circleci-helper/README.md

 [Orbs](https://circleci.com/docs/2.0/orb-intro/) are reusable snippets of code for CircleCI pipeline definition.
 This orb is destined to simplify common CICD operations in the landing zone (e.g. authenticating to the artifact registry, pushing and pulling images from it, bumping image tags in `ph-releaser`).

+For a more visual documentation see [private orb registry](https://circleci.com/developer/orbs/orb/pricehubble/ph-circleci-helper)

 # Getting started